 Small Company Accounting

-The required format for statutory accounts for small companies has changed.
 We consider the reporting requirements and their impact.
-At Walker Moyle, we can provide guidance on the new reporting standards in the West Cornwall area.
+At Walker Moyle, we can provide guidance on the reporting standards in the West Cornwall or surrounding areas.

 - to use the same accounting standard as non-small UK companies - FRS 102

 - to use the FRS 102 reduced disclosure regime (section 1A), or